kaungzinye/bridge-public/README.md

    npm start
    ```

-   Follow the instructions provided by the React Native CLI to run the application on your desired platform (iOS, Android, or web).
+   Follow the instructions provided by the React Native CLI to run the application on your Apple Device.

-## Future Milestones

-- **User Profile Management**: Implement user profile editing and viewing, profile picture upload functionality.
-- **Post Interactions**: Enable users to like and comment on posts, implement notifications for post interactions.
-- **Spotify Authentication Integration**: Integrate Spotify authentication using OAuth, allow users to link their Spotify account and display listening history on their profile.
-- **Enhanced Security Measures**: Implement rate limiting, request throttling, and additional data validation and sanitization.
-- **Deployment**: Prepare the application for deployment (either to a hosting service or local deployment instructions).